wagdav/thewagner.net/content/2019-07-15-Concurrenty-without-magic.markdown

-② The second argument of `forM` is the transformation function which creates an asynchronous operation yielding the search result with the replica's identity prepended
+② The second argument of `forM` is the transformation function which creates an asynchronous operation yielding the search result with the replica's identity prepended.

-③ Call `waitAnyCancel` and extract the result from the fastest search operation (we don't use first element of the returned tuple)
+③ Call `waitAnyCancel` and extract the result from the fastest search operation (we don't use first element of the returned tuple).

-④ Provide result of the current IO operation
+④ Provide result of the current IO operation.

 This implementation, only six lines of code,  works with any number of replicas.
 For `numReplicas=2` its behavior is identical to that of the old